bajiyahardik/Library_management_system/README.md

-# Bank Management System
+# Skill Circle Library Management System

 ## Description
-The **Bank Management System** is a simple desktop application built using Python's Tkinter library and MySQL.
-This project allows users to create accounts, log in, and perform basic banking operations such as deposits and withdrawals.
+The **Skill Circle Library Management System** is a simple command-line application written in Python.
+It allows users to view a list of available books and get detailed information about each book.
+Users can choose to continue exploring or exit the application.

 ---

 ## Features
-- **User Account Management**: Create new user accounts and store them securely in a MySQL database.
-- **Login System**: Authenticate users with username and password.
-- **Deposit Funds**: Add money to user accounts.
-- **Withdraw Funds**: Safely withdraw money, ensuring sufficient balance.
-- **Real-Time Balance Update**: Display the updated account balance after every transaction.
+- Display a list of books with their unique book numbers.
+- Provide detailed information about a selected book.
+- Option to continue browsing or exit the system.

 ---

 ## Technologies Used
-- **Python** (Tkinter for GUI development)
+- **Python**
-- **MySQL** (for database management)

 ---

 ## Prerequisites
 - Python 3.x installed on your system.
-- MySQL server running locally or on a remote server.
-- Python libraries: `tkinter`, `mysql-connector-python`

 ---